Robert Goldschmidt: Microfilm library

 Goldschmidt continued to be interested in microphotography throughout his life.
 He invented reading machines and film processes.
 In 1925, he and Otlet described an easily manufactured "microphotographic library."
 It consisted of "pocket-sized" viewing equipment and a portable cabinet that was one meter wide, one meter high, and about ten centimeters deep, and that was capable of holding, on microfilm, 18,750 volumes of 350 pages each, the equivalent of books that would fill 468 meters of conventional library shelving.

 Death

-Goldschmidt died on 4 May 1935, and is buried in the Brussels Communal Cemetery.
+Goldschmidt died on 4 May 1935.

 Restitution of Nazi-looted art

-On February 7, 2022, France's Ministry of Culture announced the restitution of two Nazi looted works to the heirs of Goldschmidt's widow, Gabrielle Philippson (1880-1941), a 17th century Italian school painting and an 18th century Gobelins tapestry.
+On 7 February 2022 France's Ministry of Culture announced the restitution of two Nazi looted works to the heirs of Goldschmidt's widow, Gabrielle Philippson, a 17th century Italian school painting and an 18th century Gobelins tapestry.
 Found in Germany after the defeat of the Nazis, they were returned to France, which placed them in the "Musées Nationaux Récupérations" (MNR), under the numbers MNR 32 and OAR 64.